Frequently Asked Questions about Living on Campus

 Yes, we do everything in our power to make sure that you are in a safe and secure environment.
 We have 24 hour public safety officers on foot and bike patrol 365 days a year.
 Each of the front doors to each of the residence halls are locked nightly at 7 p.m.
 Monday-Friday and continuously locked at 7 p.m.
 Friday night through Monday morning at 6 am.
 Students must use their key and show proper ID to gain entry.
-Some of our newer and renovated buildings have card access entry and many of our halls have video surveillance.
-Any guests after 7 p.m. must be checked into the building by a resident before entering and show proper identification.
+Many of our halls have card access entry and video surveillance.
+Any guests after 9 p.m. must be checked into the building by a resident before entering and show proper identification.
 Everyone is ultimately responsible for their own safety.

 One of the primary ways to get involved in your residence hall is through Community Council.
 Every student is automatically a member of their hall’s Community Council.
 It offers each student an opportunity to have a voice in what occurs in the hall, helps set or determine hall policies and helps plan both social and educational programs/activities in the buildings.
 This is a wonderful opportunity to gain leadership and get involved in campus life.

-Family Weekend is planned for September 27th-29th, 2013 on the SCSU Campus.
+Family Weekend is planned for September 16th-18th, 2016 on the SCSU Campus.
 There will be a wide variety of activities and events to help families see “life on campus!”
-This is part of Celebrate SCSU and is an annual tradition that you will not want to miss.
+This is part of Celebrate SCSU weekend and is an annual tradition that you will not want to miss.
 For additional information and to register on-line, please visit the following site. www.stcloudstate.edu/upb

 There are many ways to find out about all the different programs and events that are happening at SCSU.
 Watch for posters/signs on your floor and lobby bulletin boards, attend Community Council and floor meetings, or ask your Community Advisor.
-Also watch Promo TV Channel 8, and the digital display monitors for the weekly Garvey menu and other SCSU sponsored programs and events.
+Also watch the digital display monitors in many of our halls for the weekly Garvey menu and other SCSU sponsored programs and events.

 No. SCSU residence halls are completely dry and alcohol/drugs of any kind are not permitted, regardless of a student's age.

 Yes, SCSU does offer theme housing in some of our communities.
-We have an “Honors Community” that is located in Case-Hill Hall beginning Fall 2013.
+We have an “Honors Community” that is located in Case-Hill Hall.
 For students who need adaptive residence hall facilities, selected rooms are available in Mitchell Hall and Case-Hill residence halls.
 Students must notify our office if such accommodations are necessary.
 We also offer a LGBT Community in Benton Hall.
 For more information about the First Year Experience Program at SCSU, go to www.stcloudstate.edu/fye.
-New for Fall of 2012, the following new living communities will be added: Lawrence Hall will host a Global Learning Community, Benton Hall will add a new Transfer Connections Community.
-Click this link to learn more about all the great Living/Learning Communities we offer.
+Please click this link to learn more about all the great Living/Learning Communities we offer.